-We welcome new kids and families.
+We welcome new teenagers and families.
 We look forward to the new ideas, new energy, enthusiasm, fresh perspective, and colors that every new kid brings with him/her.
 It enriches the experience of everyone in the program.

 Note for students and families that have done toastmasters with us before:

-- If you have done toastmasters in the previous years, you will be a returning student/family to the program.
+- If you have done toastmasters in the previous years, you will be returning students/families to the program.
 We usually provide options for returning families to continue toastmasters, so long as the upcoming quarter’s schedule would work without conflicts.
 The answer here for Q1 is more for the new families (kids aiming to start toastmasters with us for the first time).

 - If you are a returning family or student, you should probably skip Q2-5 and go straight to Q6.
-We have your contact info, and we send invite at the start of every quarter.
+We have your contact info, and we send invites at the start of every quarter.
 Thank you for your continuing interest in toastmasters.

 Q2: What is the starting age for toastmasters?

-A: The starting age for the Toastmasters youth program is now 13 years.
+A: The starting age for the Toastmasters youth program is raised to 13 years.
 From working with youth over the years, we realize a little more maturity helps kids work more independently.
 Kids’ ability to prepare at home, think critically, and set and manage expectations becomes much easier.
 It also helps coaches maintain overall program quality with a reasonable amount of time commitment.

 Q3: How do you register for Toastmasters?